-☐ Yes

-☐ No

-4. Do the handrails run continuously from the top to the bottom of the entire flight of stairs?
+☐ Yes \square No 4.
+Do the handrails run continuously from the top to the bottom of the entire flight of stairs?

-A Matter of Balance Volunteer Lay Leader Model, MaineHealth's Partnership for Healthy Aging.
-Used and adapted by permission of Boston University.
 If the handrail doesn't extend continuously the full length of the stairs, people who are not aware of this might think they have come to the last step when the handrail stops.
 Misjudging the last step can cause a fall.
 A handgrip should be available for even one step.